JamesL404/JamesL404.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm a research scientist at the Santa Clara University.
+        I'm a research assistant at the Santa Clara University.
 I am interested in various topics about IR, NLP, and AI.

         Please reach out to collaborate 😃
     design: